blerou/SimpleMail/README.markdown

 ## Goal

-Ease storing, managing and sending email templates.
+Ease to store, render and send email templates.